xamarin/xamarin-forms-book-samples/README.md

 As of November 3, 2017, all sample code has been upgraded to Xamarin.Forms version 2.4.0.38779.

-As of April 13, 2018, all sample code has been upgraded to Xamarin.Forms. version 2.5.0.280555.
+As of April 13, 2018, all sample code has been upgraded to Xamarin.Forms version 2.5.0.280555.

 ### Removing Obsolete Project Types